millerpuentes/Proyectos/3_Udemy_Minería de Datos aplicada a los negocios con MySQL y Python/3.1 Proyecto 1/README.md

 1. Database is loaded into MySQL and recived (BD_proyecto1.sql) and receive the name "nuevo_esquema" on MySQL Workbench.

-2. We create the view that answers the business question (view local.sql) and load the data into the script by making a connection with MySQL and converting it into a dataframe (Modelo.ipynb).
+2. We create the query that answers the business question (3.1_query.sql) and load the data into the script by making a connection with MySQL and converting it into a dataframe (Modelo.ipynb).

 3. Build the model